Air France tightens structure, BA sees slow recovery

 No new jobs cuts were announced as a result of the overhaul, which is designed to support an existing restructuring plan calling for 5,000 lay-offs company-wide.
 Air France-KLM shares rose 2.8 percent earlier in anticipation of the latest organisational moves.

-The rejig came as British Airways, part of International Airlines Group which also owns Spain's Iberia, gave a downbeat assessment of prospects for a recovery from the recession gripping European airlines.
+The rejig came as British Airways (BA), part of International Airlines Group which also owns Spain's Iberia, gave a downbeat assessment of prospects for a recovery from the recession gripping European airlines.

 "We were too optimistic about economic recovery and adding capacity beyond sustainable levels, and that was buoyed by over- exuberant financing," BA Chief Executive Keith Williams said, referring to the European industry as a whole.